Sequential attractors in combinatorial threshold-linear networks: Introduction

-Observe that the graphs in Figure~\ref{fig:cycu-generalizations}B-D and Figure~\ref{fig:cyclic-union-dir-cycle-sa}D are all simply-added directional cycles that are core motifs.
-Their $\FP(G)$ coincides with that of the corresponding perfect cyclic union, and their dynamics are qualitatively identical.
+In particular, observe that Proposition~\ref{prop:sa-dir-cycle} implies that the conjecture holds in the special case where the components each have a unique fixed point.
+As an illustration of this result, notice that the graphs in Figure~\ref{fig:cycu-generalizations}B-D and Figure~\ref{fig:cyclic-union-dir-cycle-sa}D are all simply-embedded directional cycles that have a unique fixed point with full support, which is the union of the unique full-support fixed points of each component.
+For each of these graphs, their $\FP(G)$ coincides with that of the corresponding perfect cyclic union, and their dynamics are qualitatively identical.

-Figure~\ref{fig:dir-cycle-sa} gives a larger example of a cyclic union and a directional cycle with a simply-added partition on the same component subgraphs.
-Again $\FP(G)$ is identical for the cyclic union and the directional cycle with simply-added partition: every fixed point support is a union of component fixed point supports, exactly one per component $G|_{\tau_i}$.
-Note that the core motifs of both networks are precisely the unions of one core motif per component.
-We expect a sequential attractor corresponding to each core motif.
-One such attractor is shown for each network, and we see that the dynamics are qualitatively the same between the cyclic union and the simply-added directional cycle.
-Interestingly, though, the timescale on the simply-added directional cycle is significantly slower (see the differing time axes), with a period approximately twice as long as that of the perfect cyclic union.

-In the case of a cyclic union, we can determine all core motifs of the full graph even if the components are not themselves core motifs.
-In this case, we can conclude that the core motifs of $G$ are unions of smaller core motifs, exactly one per component subgraph.